-If you’re like me raising picky teenagers, you know the challenge of making home-cooked meals that everyone will like.
+If you’re raising picky teenagers like me, you know the challenge of making home-cooked meals that everyone will enjoy.
 It’s easy for them to grab unhealthy food throughout the day, so I’ve had to be flexible and creative to lure them back to family mealtime.

 I’ve gotten pretty crafty in the kitchen with my twin 14-year-olds, and when I asked them to share their favorite meals at home, the following is what they told me.